flatneuron/football-player-reidentification/README.md

 ## Data & Demo

-The project uses custom-processed Re-ID data that i creating from the first 5 seconds of the input video for training and includes a demo video showing the final output.
+The project uses custom-processed Re-ID data and other things.
 This data is hosted on Google Drive and will be downloaded automatically when you run the Colab notebook.

-You can  find following things in the google drive:
-1. Processed reid-training-data
-2. Pretrained osnet fine tuned reid model weights
-3. Demo output video

 Here is the gdrive link **https://drive.google.com/drive/folders/15YpEAID-cWFgljI86hr4i1HeVMDS9zMf?usp=sharing**

 The data includes:
 - `reid-model-training-data`: Manually cleaned and processed image data for training the person re-identification model.
 - A demo output video showing the result of the re-identification pipeline.
+-  Pretrained osnet fine tuned reid model weights